bach-sh/bach/README.md

 - `BACH_ASSERT_DIFF_OPTS`
   The default is `-u` for the `$BACH_ASSERT_DIFF` command.

-## Limitation in Bach
+## Limitation of Bach

 ### Cannot block absolute path command calls

-In this case, the OS runs the command directly, and no interact with Bash(or Shell).
-So Bach cannot intercept such commands.
+In this case, the OS runs the command directly, and does not interact with Bash(or Shell).
+Bach cannot intercept such commands.
 We can wrap this kind of commands in a new function, and then use the `@mock` API to mock the function.

 ### Prohibit resetting the PATH environment variable

-Because Bach wants to intercept all command calls.
-So Bach set `PATH` to read-only to avoid resetting its value.
+Because Bach wants to intercept all command calls, the `PATH` is set to read-only to avoid resetting its value.

-In the case that PATH needs to be re-assignment, it is recommended to use the `declare` builtin command in our scripts to avoid errors caused by resetting a read-only environment variable.
+In the case that PATH needs to be re-assigned, it is recommended to use the `declare` builtin command in our scripts to avoid errors caused by resetting a read-only environment variable.

-### Unable to intercept I/O redirection in Bach
+### Bach is unable to intercept I/O redirection

 Bach already support mock functions to read from pipelines.
 But for the use of operators such as `>`, `>>`, the solution is to wrap the redirected command in a function.
 Another way is to use the `sed` command to put `>`  or `>>` in quotation marks, convert the I/O redirected operation to a normal argument.

-### Must mock all command in the pipeline
+### All command in the pipeline must be mocked

 The pipeline commands in Bash are running in sub-processes.
-Test cases may not be stable if we don't use `@mock` API to mock them.
+Test cases may not be stable if we don't use `@mock` API to mock these pipeline commands.

 ## Bach APIs

-The names of all APIs provided in the Bach test framework start with `@`.
+The names of all APIs provided in the Bach testing framework start with `@`.

 ### @assert-equals